6 Dog-Friendly Waterfalls in Victoria to Visit

 Beauchamp Falls along the Great Ocean Road © Mark Watson, courtesy of Visit Victoria

-At the carpark there is also a small, recently renovated campground – get in quick to nab a spot, with no fees charged.
+At the carpark there is also a small, recently renovated campground – get in quick to nab a spot, with no fees charged and high praise from recent campers.
 There are also toilets, picnic tables and fire pits.

 #5 Stevensons Falls, Otways